nitinthewiz/TheLinkBlog/_posts/2016/06/2016-06-29-take-a-gtd-challenge-around-your-stuff.md

 ---

-Date: Wednesday, June 29, 2016 by GTD Times Staff Things do not get rid of themselves.
+Things do not get rid of themselves.
 There seems to be a universal law of physics that goes like this: things that exist want to keep